Frenchants/py-raccoon/README.md

 [![Package version on PyPI](https://img.shields.io/pypi/v/py-raccoon?logo=pypi&logoColor=ffd242)](https://pypi.org/project/py-raccoon/)

 PyRaCCooN (**Ra**ndom **C**ell **Co**mplexes **o**n **N**etworks) randomly generates cell complexes and and provides an approximation for the number of simple cycles (by length) on a graph.
+To see how to use PyRaCCooN, check out the Jupyter [examples](https://github.com/josefhoppe/py-raccoon/tree/main/examples) or the short examples below.

 For more on the inner workings, see our paper on arXiv.
 The [Evaluation Code](https://github.com/josefhoppe/random-abstract-cell-complexes) is also available on Github.